Review nouns, verbs, adjectives and adverbs with this 44-slide interactive PowerPoint lesson.

-Students choose the correct answer from an option of four.
-When they select the incorrect answer, the PowerPoint will ‘buzz’, when they select the correct answer, the PowerPoint will ‘chime’ and transition to the answer slide.
+Work your way through each of the 20 parts of speech assessment questions as a class.
+Students choose the correct answer from an option of four words.
+When they select the incorrect answer, the PowerPoint will ‘buzz.’
+When they choose the right answer, the PowerPoint will ‘chime’ and transition to the answer slide.

 To activate the interactive functions on this PowerPoint, ensure that you have ‘enabled editing’ and are viewing the PowerPoint as a ‘Slide Show’.

 Add new slides and create your own class questions and answers using the editable function on the PowerPoint.